Gil Dias: Benfica

 On 25 June 2021, Dias signed a five-year contract with S.L.
 Benfica for a €4 million fee.
-Mainly a reserve player, he scored his first goal on 17 April 2022 in a 2–0 victory at Sporting in the Derby de Lisboa, in injury time.
+Mainly a reserve player, he scored his first goal on 17 April 2022 in a 2–0 victory at Sporting in the Lisbon derby, in injury time.

 In the first part of the 2022–23 campaign, Dias made only two appearances as a substitute.

 VfB Stuttgart

 Dias joined Bundesliga club VfB Stuttgart on 30 January 2023, for roughly €1 million.
 He scored on his debut the following day, equalising an eventual 2–1 away win over SC Paderborn 07 in the round of 16 of the DFB-Pokal.
+His only goal in the league came on 18 February, when he opened the 3–0 home defeat of 1.
+FC Köln.

+On 4 September 2023, Dias was loaned to Legia Warsaw in the Polish Ekstraklasa, with an option to buy.

+Famalicão

+Dias returned to Famalicão in July 2024, on a permanent three-year deal.

 International career

 Dias won his first cap for the Portugal under-21 side on 5 September 2017, in a 2–0 home win against Wales in the 2019 UEFA European Championship qualifiers.
 The following 27 March, for the same competition but this time as a substitute, he contributed one goal to the 4–2 victory in Switzerland.